nixonyung/nixonyung.github.io/content/discovering-good-stuffs/self-help.md

     - it is based on competence, not power or status
     - it also serves as a life meaning

-- > Keep your friends for friendship, but work with the skilled and competent
+- > Keep your friends for friendship, but work with the skilled and competent.
   >
   > \- [Robert Greene](https://www.goodreads.com/quotes/199029-keep-your-friends-for-friendship-but-work-with-the-skilled)